Template for PhD Research Proposal

 • Pass and obtain a minimum grade C+ for Graduate English course(s), where applicable.

-• Pass the compulsory course NG5002 (for MSc students who upgrade to PhD, NG5002 is taken after passing PQE).
+• MSc students who upgrade to PhD are to take NG5002 after passing PQE

 • Substantial published / publishable work done in a project that is highly creative/original, or involves innovative new technology.